 What is social media intelligence?

-It’s been said again and again that businesses derive incredible value from being active on social media and by investing time and money into social media reporting, analysis, and data combining.
+It’s been said time and time again that organizations get incredible value from being active on social media and by investing into social media reporting, analysis, and data monitoring.
 Social media is changing the business world as we know it and altering the way companies are handling their digital marketing strategies.
 Because of this, social media intelligence has become invaluable in business decisions.

 But does looking at a chart of fan growth, spikes in likes, or other basic metrics from your online presence benefit your social media intelligence?

-Let’s start with what social media intelligence is.
+Let’s start with the definition of social media intelligence.

-With over 4.5 billion social media users around the world there are huge volumes of social media data produced and requested by companies across the world daily, and many of those companies monitor that data for information that makes a difference for them, like the amount of times their brand is mentioned or what the overall attitude is toward their brand.
-Keeping an eye on that is important - but that’s monitoring, not intelligence.
+With over 4.5 billion social media users around the world there are huge volumes of social media data produced and requested by companies across the world daily.
+Many of those companies monitor that data for information that makes a difference for them, like the amount of times their brand is mentioned or what the overall attitude is toward their brand.
+Keeping an eye on those metrics is important - but that’s monitoring, not intelligence.
 We're not just talking about a list of social media posts here, it's about what that data tells you.

 Social media intelligence consists of the decisions and actions that come after your initial social media reporting.
 It allows you to act on your insights and work toward becoming a social data driven business based on the conclusions derived from your social media reporting.

 While reporting and monitoring your social media stats is important, the next step is even more crucial.
-Looking toward the future and deciding what choices you can make (based on your social media data) that can help benefit your business.
+Looking toward tomorrow and deciding what choices you can make (based on your social media data) that can help benefit your business in the future.
 Social media intelligence helps you create a central intelligence zone that can reach its tentacles into every department of your company to help them make better and more beneficial decisions.
 Here are a few examples of different use cases:

 Now that you understand what social media intelligence is, I know that you’d like to reap the benefits for your company.
 Which, leads us to the next question, how do you gather social media intelligence?

 Reporting on your social media data is relatively easy, especially with a consumer intelligence platform like Talkwalker.
 But social media intelligence is taking it a step further.
 Adding value to your report by adding layers of intelligence begins with thinking and asking “why.”

 To begin with, you need data collected by Web Crawlers and Application Protocol Interface tools (API, for short).
 As you already know, this is not on its own intelligence.
 By taking data that you’ve captured and overlaying it with other data points, you can merge metrics and use this comparison for data.
 If that sounds like a swirling tornado of social media jargon, I’ll lay it out step-by-step so you can understand how to begin gathering social media intelligence for your brand.